Nealel/wordsmasher/README.md

 # WORDSMASHER

+See it in action: https://ultimate-name-lab.herokuapp.com/

 ## what is this?
 It's a highly customizable, open-source fantasy name generator.
-It's a tool for writers, dungeon-masters, world-builders and anyone wants to a lot of made-up names with a consistent, distinctive feel to them.
+It's a tool for writers, dungeon-masters, world-builders, conlangers, or anyone wants to a lot of made-up names with a consistent, distinctive feel to them.

-Wordsmasher works similarly to most other fantasy name generators (building a statistical model from a real language, and generating new words based on that model), but whereas other generators box you in to their pre-existing categories, wordsmasher lets you blend different languages together to create something that's distinctive, consistent, and uniquely yours.
-You want something that's 60% Celtic, 30% Germanic and 10% Bengali?
+Wordsmasher lets you customize the names that are generated in a number of ways to create something that's uniquely yours:
+* you can combine and weight different languages.
+You want something that's 60% German, 30% English and 10% Bengali?
 No problem.
+* you can define regex-like patterns to generate names that match a specific criteria. e.g. you want names that start with 'El' and end in a vowel?
+Easy, use the pattern `elXV`
+* you can tweak the parameters of the generator, like the name length and how closely it matches the input data set

 ## How is it built?
 Java 11 | Spring Boot | Javascript | JQuery | CSS | HTML | Bootstrap